DvEyZ/DoVEs-backend/README.md

 - `DOCKER_SSH_USERNAME` - username for remote Docker host.
 Required if `DOCKER_VIA` is `ssh`.
 - `DOCKER_SSH_KEY` - path to private key used to connect to remote Docker host.
 Required if `DOCKER_VIA` is `ssh`.
 - `LAB_PATH` - absolute path to directory containing lab data on Docker host.
 Required.
 - `DOCKER_COMPOSE_CREATE_SCRIPT` - script used to set up a lab.
 It will operate in newly created directory in `LAB_PATH`, with `docker-compose.yml` present.
-Usually `docker-compose up` will be enough.
+Usually `docker-compose up -d` will be enough.
 - `DOCKER_COMPOSE_TEAR_DOWN_SCRIPT` - script used to tear down a lab.
 It will operate in lab directory in `LAB_PATH`, with `docker-compose.yml` present.
 Usually `docker-compose down` will be enough.
+- `DOCKER_COMPOSE_REBUILD_MACHINE_SCRIPT` - script used to rebuild a single machine.
+It will operate in lab directory in `LAB_PATH`, provided with one argument, namely the name of the machine to be rebuilt.
+Usually `docker-compose up -d --build $1` will be enough.
 - `LP_DEFAULT_PASSWORD` - default password for newly created login provider users.
 Defaults to `password`.

 ## Known issues